User Interface

 When it comes to rendering the views, there are options to use server-side rendering (SSR) or client-side rendering (CSR) using the JS libraries & frameworks.

-• When the application is a monolithic application where backend and frontend are in the same repository.
-For example, Rails application, Phoenix application.
+- When the application is a monolithic application where the backend and the frontend are in the same repository.
+For example, Rails applications, and Phoenix applications.

-• Prefer using React.js or Vue.js for client-side rendering.
+- Prefer using React or Vue.js for client-side rendering.